xolvio/chimp/README.md

 [Cuked](https://github.com/eclifford/cuked), and has been modified to work with Simian and Velocity.
 Many thanks and all due Kudos go to Eric.
 In his words, he described the original project as:

-"Cuke Monkey is an alternative to monolithic testing frameworks that trap you into proprietary abstractions and API's.
-Cuke Monkey is built from the ground to synergize CucumberJS with the other industry standard micro-libraries you know and love."
+"Chimp is an alternative to monolithic testing frameworks that trap you into proprietary abstractions and API's.
+Chimp is built from the ground to synergize CucumberJS with the other industry standard micro-libraries you know and love."

 Xolv.io aims to maintain this vision for this project.